 Limit your alcohol content before and during the meal.
 If this is not possible then make sure you drink 1 glass of water between each alcoholic beverage.
 This will at least slow you down and may even prevent a brain splitting hangover.
 Another reason to avoid drinking to excess: alcohol will lower your ability to make 'good choices'.
 Research shows alcohol impairs inhibitory control, which leads people to eat more.
 Keep in mind, beer, wine and spirits are mostly empty calories.

 Make sure to get an appropriate amount of sleep the night before the festivities.
 Lack of sleep has been shown scientifically to awaken that inner Cookie Monster.
 Without adequate rest, your appetite and cravings for unhealthy food may increase.
 Most people tend not to make good choices when tired.
 Studies show that even a single night of sleep deprivation changes the levels of our hunger and appetite hormones, leading to increased hunger.
 Poor sleep also wreaks havoc on our ability to respond sensibly to the sight (or even the thought) of food.

 Eat slowly.
 Savor the moment and don't rush through the meal.
 Put your fork down between bites.
 Scientists have known for some time that it takes approximately 20 minutes to receive signals from digestive hormones - secreted in the gastrointestinal tract - indicating satiety.
 Eating slowly also helps our digestion and portion control.

 Have a small protein filled meal/snack prior to the feast so that you don't feel 'starved' before you sit down.
 Protein induces prolonged ghrelin (hunger hormone) suppression and is considered to be the most satiating macronutrient.
 Eating a normal meal or snack before a feast helps keep appetite and portions in check.

 Don't deny yourself the joy of feasting.
-Just be smart about it; indulge in the banquet, avoid the vomitorium.
+Just be smart about it; indulge in the banquet, and , avoid the vomitorium.